gabors-data-analysis/gabors-data-analysis.github.io/_pages/code-learn.md

 ---

-Here is some tip and advice on how to learn coding
+Here is some tip and advice on how to learn coding.

+# Big picture

+A well respected resource that introduces thinking about coding for data analysis is [Code and Data for the Social Sciences: A Practitioner’s Guide](https://web.stanford.edu/~gentzkow/research/CodeAndData.pdf){:target="_blank"} by Matthew Gentzkow and Jesse M. Shapiro.
+They talk about issues like replication, organization of a project, or version control.

+# Learning to code for data analysis

-# R
+## R
-There are two toungues in R, called *data.table* and *tidyverse*.
+There are two popular *toungues* (beyond base) in R, called *data.table* and *tidyverse*.
 We use *tidyverse*.
 There are great many resources, to learn R for data analysis.
 Here are some ideas:

 1. To learn tidyverse, you may start with the wonderful book by Hadley Wickham and Garrett Grolemund [R for Data Science](https://r4ds.had.co.nz/){:target="_blank"}.